-Pirate, The Reader
+Pirate, The Contributor

 Currently freezing my ass off in a leaking house in a far corner of London.
 Oh, and I'm a big fan of anime, writing, memes and pizza.
 In no particular order.

 Ambitious projects might not be the best thing.